 Final Thoughts on the Best Beaches in Koh Samui

 If you’re looking for Thailand’s best beaches, Koh Samui has them in abundance.
-This island caters to different travelers with shallow waters found in some beaches, while others feature a whole range of water sport activities.
+This island caters to different travelers with shallow waters found on some beaches, while others feature a whole range of water sports activities.
 There are also several amenities found on the shoreline if you don’t have an interest in getting into the water.

 We hope this guide to the best beaches in Koh Samui has helped you make a choice — let us know what your favorite beach in Koh Samui was.